Well Hung Lover: History

 In 2020, as part of the inaugural Bristol Festival Of Light, Well Hung Lover was incorporated into a new piece of artwork called Neighbours.
 Limbic Cinema projected nine windows alongside Banksy's piece, with local artists Jasmine Thompson, Inkie, Parys Gardener and Zoe Power, all creating animated artworks depicting various scene's from Bristol's history and under-represented communities.

 Defacements

 On the night of 22 June 2009, 10 days into the Banksy Versus Bristol exhibition at Bristol City Museum and Art Gallery just up the road, the mural was defaced by seven blue paintballs fired at the mural with a paintball gun.
 The perpetrator was never identified, although one suspect was King Robbo, due to his rivalry with Banksy at the time.

 Councillor Gary Hopkins described the vandalism as "disappointing" and promised that the council would remove the paint stains.
 Three of the seven splatters have since been removed, but the council cannot remove the others without damaging the work, so they remain.

 Well Hung Lover was defaced again on 24 February 2018, with black graffiti tags, beside and below the work, with phrases "KAPE", "SOAK", and "FUCK BANKSY".
 The legs of the hanging man were also sprayed over.

+Building sale

+In November 2024, it was announced that the mural was being sold as part of the building that it was on (1 Unity Street), via auction in February 2025.
+The building is listed as a former nightclub with a guide price of £700,000 and with a covenant in the lease that the mural must be maintained or insured, and that it must remain publicly visible on the building.